vianarol-source/vianarol-source/README.md

 15+ years of experience in energy and infrastructure — including major projects like the Santo Antônio (3,568 MW), Teles Pires (1,820 MW) and Baixo Iguaçu (350 MW) hydroelectric plants, plus work with Braskem and Odebrecht.

-Today I lead commercial expansion for **Geradores Capanema** (a Brazilian diesel generator manufacturer) through **FG Soluções Empresariais** — and I build my own software to support that work, turning real sales and operations problems into working tools.
+Today I lead commercial expansion for **Geradores Capanema** (a Brazilian diesel generator manufacturer) through **FG Soluções Empresariais**, and I build my own software to support that work, turning real sales and operations problems into working tools.

 ---